 The December 2020 to January 2021 contract arbitrage between the New York and London markets narrowed yesterday: to register this at 43.26 usc/Lb.
 This equates to 41.82% price discount for the London Robusta coffee market

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 1,514 bags yesterday; to register these stocks at 1,288,675 bags.
-The certified stocks reported a further 2,577 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 36.344 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange was seen to remain unchanged yesterday, to register these stocks at 1,152,585 bags, with 94% of these certified stocks being held in Europe at a total of 1,083,100 bags and the remaining 6% being held in the USA at a total 69,485 bags.
+There was meanwhile a larger in number 5,763 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 70,744 bags.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.